Napoleon III: Overseas empire

 In 1862, Napoleon III sent troops to Mexico in an effort to establish an allied monarchy in the Americas, with Archduke Ferdinand Maximilian of Austria enthroned as Emperor Maximilian I. The Second Mexican Empire faced resistance from the republican government of President Benito Juárez, however.
 After victory in the American Civil War in 1865, the United States made clear that France would have to leave.
 It sent 50,000 troops under General Philip H. Sheridan to the Mexico–United States border and helped resupply Juárez.
-Napoleon's military was stretched very thin; he had committed 40,000 troops to Mexico, 20,000 to Rome to guard the Pope against the Italians, as well as another 80,000 in restive Algeria.
+Napoleon III's military was stretched very thin; he had committed 40,000 troops to Mexico, 20,000 to Rome to guard the Pope against the Italians, as well as another 80,000 in restive Algeria.
 Furthermore, Prussia, having just defeated Austria in the Austro-Prussian War of 1866, was an imminent threat.
-Napoleon realised his predicament and withdrew his troops from Mexico in 1866.
+Napoleon III realised his predicament and withdrew his troops from Mexico in 1866.
 Maximilian was overthrown and executed.

+Napoleon III also supported a project of an Arab kingdom in Algeria, associated with France, based solely on the Arab cultural element to the detriment of others (Berber, etc.).

 In Southeast Asia, Napoleon III was more successful in establishing control with one limited military operation at a time.
 In the Cochinchina Campaign, he took over Cochinchina (the southernmost part of modern Vietnam, including Saigon) in 1862.
 In 1863, he established a protectorate over Cambodia.
 Additionally, France had a sphere of influence during the 19th century and early 20th century in Southern China, including a naval base at Kuangchow Bay (Guangzhouwan).
+A French expedition to Korea was also mounted in response to the murder of French missionaries, although this ended in failure.